dazeycm/htw/README.md

 htw
 ===

-A game of hunt the wumpus
+A naive game of hunt the wumpus